"I ask God for inspiration. Somehow, canvas and paint collide. When I'm really listening, He creates. It's

 In the 1990s and early 2000s Donna’s focus turned toward watercolor and colored pencil drawings.
 She created many small art cards that she sold online to collectors throughout the United States.

 Around 2005, Donna visited Colorado Springs, Colorado.
-While visiting a gallery, Donna fell in love with a mixed media artwork created with handmade paper designed by Colorado artist Christen Weathers.
+While visiting a gallery, Donna fell in love with a mixed media artwork created with handmade paper designed by a Colorado artist.
 What appealed to her most were the colors that represented the sandstone in the large rocks in the Garden of the Gods.
-The other color that Ms. Weathers used was turquoise, the same color as the wings of the cicada she had loved as a child.
+The other color that the artist used was turquoise, the same color as the wings of the cicada she had loved as a child.
 Donna purchased the artwork.
 When she returned home and hung it on the wall, Donna’s interest in painting returned with a vengeance.
-She started creating mixed media paintings thanks to the inspiration she received from Christen Weathers’ painting.
+She started creating mixed media paintings thanks to the inspiration she received in Colorado.

 Donna began to research acrylic abstract painting techniques on line.
 She realized that there was a plethora of information at her fingertips.
 She studied techniques and tried a lot of them, enhancing her natural talent with techniques from many different artists.
 She loved the freedom of creating textured canvases and mixed media.